Expat Living in Yogyakarta

 The city, affectionately called “Jogja”, is best known for its cultural attractions.
 Thanks to nearby ancient Buddhist and Hindu temples and monuments, Jogja is the second largest tourist destination in Indonesia.
 A smallish university town, Jogja is a delightful mixture of past, present and the future.

-About 3.121 million (2010 census) people are residents of Yogyakarta Special Province (DIY), with the majority living in small hamlets and villages on the outskirts of the city.
+About 640,000 in the city of Yogyakarta and 3.55 million people are residents of Yogyakarta Special Province (DIY), with the majority living in small hamlets and villages on the outskirts of the city.

 Opportunities for weekend and family activities abound.
 (See “Yogyakarta & Central Java Sites” below.)
 How expats choose to spend their evenings or where they hang out depends largely on their ages and lifestyles.
 Outside the hotels: for the young and young-at-heart there are many coffee shops serving somewhat average cups of “Java” and desserts, a growing number of “lounges” where alcoholic beverages are served, and one music club, Java Café, that’s popular with Westerners.
 In the hotels (international chains include Sheraton, Hyatt, Quality and Mercure, among others) are the usual bars and restaurants.
 Hotels frequently offer special foods, such as barbecue or Mexican food.

-Large houses with western amenities are available in newly-built perumahan (housing complexes) which rent for big-city prices and have little or no garden space.
+Large houses with western amenities are available in newly-built housing complexes .
 If you’re looking for something smaller or with a yard, be prepared to search long and hard and then have a renovation budget on hand to upgrade kitchen and bathrooms.
+Most better quality houses are part of a perumahan (gated community) and they are build wall by wall with very small yards.

 Electricity is reliable (220 volts AC), but Jogja is experiencing the same infrastructure overload felt throughout Indonesia and there are occasional power outages.
 Although still using a six-digit telephone number system, phone service and Internet connections are good, far better than in Bali for example.
 Some houses are on the city water system; others have wells.
 A few have both.

-Some expats are using Asia Medika Klinik.
+Some expats are using Klinik Asia Medika .
 Dr. Paulus, who speaks English and has several years’ experience treating foreigners in Bali, can arrange medical evacuation to Singapore if the need arises.
-Asia Medika Klinik, Jl.
-Abubakar Ali No. 3, Jogja 53224.
-Emergency Tel.
-(0274) 748-2100; 748-3100.

 There are several other hospitals in Jogja but only three are recommended for expats.
 For hospital stays: Rumah Sakit Panti Rapih, a private hospital run by Catholics, is clean, has pleasant surroundings, nice nursing service and competent doctors.
 Offers acupuncture in its integrated medicine department.
 For emergency service: Rumah Sakit Bethesda, a private hospital run by a Protestant foundation, has the best emergency services.
 Also offers acupuncture and jamu (herbal medicines) as part of its integrated medicine regime.
 Prior to Happy Land, the most advanced, modern equipment could be found at Rumah Sakit Sarjito, a public hospital at University of Gadjah Mada.
 The drawback is that it’s known for poor nursing service, as the nurses are primarily students in training.